 - 33.1.
-The ACD must calculate the global exposure of a Sub-fund on at least a daily basis. - 33.2.
-The ACD must calculate the global exposure of any Sub-fund it manages either as: - 33.2.1. the incremental exposure and leverage generated through the use of derivatives and forward transactions (including embedded derivatives as referred to in paragraph 17 (Derivatives: general), which may not exceed 100% of the net value of the Scheme Property; or - 33.2.2. the market risk of the Scheme Property. - 33.3.
-For the purposes of this section exposure must be calculated taking into account the current value of the underlying assets, the counterparty risk, future market movements the positions. - 33.4.
-The ACD must calculate the global exposure of a Sub-fund by using: - 33.4.1. commitment approach; or - 33.4.2. the value at risk approach. - 33.5.
-The ACD must ensure that the method selected above is appropriate, taking into account: - 33.5.1. the investment strategy pursued by the Sub-fund; - 33.5.2. types and complexities of the derivatives and forward transactions used; and - 33.5.3. the proportion of the Scheme Property comprising derivatives and forward transactions. - 33.6.
-Where a Sub-fund employs techniques and instruments including repo contracts or stock lending transactions in accordance with paragraph 42 (Stock lending) in order to generate additional leverage or exposure to market risk, the authorised fund manager must take those transactions into consideration when calculating global exposure.
+The ACD must calculate the global exposure of the Company on at least a daily basis. - 33.2.
+The ACD must calculate the global exposure of the Company either as: - 33.2.1. the incremental exposure and leverage generated through the use of derivatives and forward transactions (including embedded derivatives as referred to in paragraph 17 (Derivatives: general), which may not exceed 100% of the net value of the Scheme Property; or - 33.2.2. the market risk of the Scheme Property. - 33.3.
+For the purposes of this section exposure must be calculated taking into account the current value of the underlying assets, the counterparty risk, future market movements the positions.

+- 33.4.
+The ACD must calculate the global exposure of the Company by using: - 33.4.1. commitment approach; or - 33.4.2. the value at risk approach. - 33.5.
+The ACD must ensure that the method selected above is appropriate, taking into account: - 33.5.1. the investment strategy pursued by the Company; - 33.5.2. types and complexities of the derivatives and forward transactions used; and - 33.5.3. the proportion of the Scheme Property comprising derivatives and forward transactions. - 33.6.
+Where the Company employs techniques and instruments including repo contracts or stock lending transactions in accordance with paragraph 42 (Stock lending) in order to generate additional leverage or exposure to market risk, the authorised fund manager must take those transactions into consideration when calculating global exposure.